 * The biggest bimbo from Wisteria Lane gets screwed again, but this time in court.
 A mistrial has been declared in Nicollette Sheridan’s lawsuit against the producers of “Desperate Housewives.”
 [Reuters]

-A common topic in my discussions with small-firm attorneys is whether or not to specialize.
-There are pros and cons to both, but one of the greatest difficulties in specializing as a small-firm lawyer is to make sure that your niche can provide enough business to serve as the sole focus of your practice.
-For instance, it may be possible to focus exclusively on trusts and estates matters, but it is unlikely possible to focus solely on fashion law.
+A common topic of discussion with small-firm attorneys is whether or not to specialize.
+There are pros and cons to both, but one of the greatest difficulties in specializing as a small-firm lawyer is to make sure that your niche can provide enough business.
+Just make sure that you act ethically after making your choice….